socialemailsystem/ses/README.md

 2) Upload the ses/ directory.

-3) Edit the ses/server/config.php to configure your database access.
+3) Edit ses/server/config.php to configure your database access.

 4) Import ses_empty.sql with phpMyAdmin.